 1. Automating Manual Processes

 By automating requisitions, purchase orders and invoices, providers and suppliers are able to remove manual, error-prone processes from the supply chain – these often lead to higher cost.
 Healthcare organizations, whether supplier or provider, looking to recoup these missing costs should consider e-commerce solutions for automating manual processes.
+E-commerce solutions like expense management software save both time and money when implemented correctly.
 These solutions would create critical connections across organizations and functions, providing visibility to data and enabling better management of data that are misentered daily.
 Accurately capturing data at the beginning is key to reducing costs; these include accurate charge capture, inventory management, demand forecasting, recall management and comparative effectiveness research.

 According to The Case for Global Standards in the Healthcare Supply Chain, there has been significant interest in developing standardized information that leverages automatic identification (Auto-ID) technologies to convey the information up and down the chain.
 These technologies can provide system benefits that are maximized when standardized and interoperable.
 Hospitals can then reinvest the savings earned into equipment and personnel that further enhance patient care.